1983 Penny Value Guide: Valuable Collectible Coin Errors

 Additionally , a 1983 one cent coin in raw condition refers to an ungraded or unencapsulated coin.
 Moreover, values vary and depend on the eye appeal of the coin, not necessarily its holder.
 However, the holder makes it possible to cosign with auction companies.

-Furthermore, cent coins don’t require being of any varieties or have any errors in order to be more valuable.
+However, one cent coins don’t require being of any varieties or have any errors in order to be more valuable.
 In other words, a Lincoln penny in pristine condition is worth much more than one cent.
 For instance, a 1983 Lincoln Memorial Cent graded MS68, sold for $1840.00.

 Additionally, only two 1983 Lincoln cents in population are graded MS68+.
 Moreover, they’re valued at $5000.00 each.
-A 1983 D Lincoln Cent graded MS68, sold for $1380.00.
-These are rare us penny coins worth money!
+A 1983 D Lincoln Cent graded MS68, sold for $1380.00

 1983 Lincoln Cent Doubled Dies